A spring flavor of brown rice porridge with mitsuba leaves and a stew of butterbur and bamboo shoots [Minorich Hokuryu's Healthy Vegetables]

 Tuesday, May 21, 2024

-Enjoy spring vegetable dishes with "mitsuba" and "fuki" purchased at Minorikchi Hokuryu!
+Enjoy spring vegetable dishes using mitsuba and butterbur purchased at Minoritch Hokuryu!

 ふきと筍の合わせ煮物

-For brown rice rice porridge, soak the rice in water the night before to soak in enough water, add 24 cereals, kelp, salt, and pickled plums, and cook in an earthenware pot with twice the water and for twice the time as usual.
-Finally, add honey leaves.
+To make brown rice porridge, soak the rice the night before to ensure it is fully saturated with water, then add 24 grains, kelp, salt, and pickled plums, and cook in a clay pot using twice the amount of water and for twice the amount of time as usual.
+Finally, add mitsuba leaves.

 みつば入り玄米おじや

-Served with fermented kelp "Kuro-mai-konbu (maitake mushrooms and kelp tsukudani)
+Served with fermented kelp "Kuromaikon (maitake mushrooms and kelp tsukudani)"

-Maikon is a special kelp tsukudani that is fermented with natural yeast and contains many healthy ingredients.
-It is the world's first kelp fermentation that also combines germinated brown rice, mulberry leaves, chrysanthemum, and fruit extracts such as apple and pineapple.
-The product is the world's first fermented kelp tsukudani.
+Maikon is a special kelp tsukudani (simmered food) made with natural yeast and rich in healthy ingredients.
+It is the world's first fermented kelp, and is also made with germinated brown rice, mulberry leaves, Jerusalem artichoke, and fruit extracts such as apples and pineapples.

 発酵昆布「黒舞昆」